This post contains affiliate links.

 Instructions

-- Whisk the Sesame-Ginger Dressing ingredients in a small bowl until well combined.
-Divide dry ingredients between two bowls and toss in the Sesame-Ginger Dressing or your favorite Asian-inspired salad dressing.
+- Divide dry ingredients between two bowls and toss in the Sesame-Ginger Dressing or your favorite Asian-inspired salad dressing.
 Enjoy!

-- We love ginger at our house so I use two generous tablespoons of it in the Sesame-Ginger Dressing, but we’re not big on sesame oil so I scale back and add an equal amount of grapeseed oil for a more delicate flavor.
+- We love ginger at our house so I use two generous tablespoons of it in the Sesame-Ginger Dressing, but we’re not big on toasted sesame oil so I scale back and add an equal amount of grapeseed or canola oil for a more delicate flavor.
 Play with the measurements according to your preferences.

 - Bulk up your salad with protein – edamame, chicken, salmon and shrimp are all delicious options.